glouppe/info8002-large-scale-data-systems/lecture9.md

     - e.g., GFS or HDFS.
 - Master tries to schedule Map workers near the data they are assigned to.
     - e.g., on the same machine or in the same rack.
+    - often, MapReduce is run concurrently with GFS on the same nodes.
 - This results in thousands of machines reading input at local disk speed.
     - Without this, rack switches limit read rate.